Lissy93/framework-benchmarks/scripts/benchmark/README.md

 - **Resource Efficiency** - Memory and CPU efficiency scoring (0-100 scale)
 - **Interaction Analysis** - Resource usage during specific user interactions

+**Note**: Resource monitoring is most valuable for larger applications with significant performance differences.
+For lightweight apps like these weather demos, the differences may be minimal and less meaningful.
+Consider excluding with `--type lighthouse,bundle-size,source-analysis` for more focused results.

 ## Usage

 ### Quick Start